The Reaping

-The Reaping is a 2007 American supernatural horror thriller film, starring Hilary Swank.
+The Reaping is a 2007 American supernatural horror thriller film starring Hilary Swank.
 The film was directed by Stephen Hopkins for Warner Bros.
 Pictures, Village Roadshow Pictures and Dark Castle Entertainment.
-The music for the film was scored by John Frizzell.
+The music for the film was scored by John Frizzell and performed by the Hollywood Studio Symphony.

+The film was released on April 5, 2007, and was panned by critics, but earned $62.8 million on a $40 million budget.